PetrAdminus/supra-project/docs/feature_split_plan.md

 - [ ] Harden capability usage in extension packages and extend test coverage.
 - [ ] Update CI/publish scripts for the modular layout.
 - [ ] Perform a dry-run deployment on Supra testnet and record real gas settings/transaction hashes.
+- [ ] Document the temporary single-address treasury setup for testnet runs (jackpot and operations pools share the admin account while VRF workflow is under test).